 Challenges and Solutions

 Here’s a great question to start with: What specific challenges are you facing?
-Another question I find useful is, “What have you tried to help overcome those challenges?”
+Another useful question is, “What have you tried to help overcome those challenges?”
 Next, you want to ask your prospects what they have tried that worked.
 I also find it useful to ask what didn’t work.

 Identifying Goals

 Another important question to ask is, “What are your goals?”
-The next few questions help you become more engaged with the prospect and help them to see you as a partner.
-“What are you looking to achieve in our work together?”, “What would success look like to you as a result of this solution?”, and finally, “Looking back a year from now, what will need to have happened for you to know this has been successful?”
+The next few questions help you become more engaged with the prospect and help them see you as a partner.
+“What are you looking to achieve in our work together?”
+“What would success look like to you as a result of this solution?” and finally, “Looking back a year from now, what will need to have happened for you to know this has been successful?”

 3. Establishing Strong Relationships

-A salesperson can compete on the basis of product, price and service.
-But still, lose the sale because of the relationship between the customer and a competitor’s salesperson.
+A salesperson can compete based on product, price and service.
+However, the company still loses sales because of the relationship between the customer and a competitor’s salesperson.

 As such, your likeability and ability to form strong relationships quickly are more effective than having all the credentials in the world.
 Or even having the lowest price.